St Augustine Beach Wedding Permit

 Apply Early

 Popular dates fill up fast.
-We recommend applying 60-90 days in advance for beach permits and 3-6 months for state parks during peak season.
+Apply 60-90 days out for beach permits.
+For state parks in peak season, aim for 3-6 months.

 Have a Backup Plan

-Florida weather is unpredictable.
-Know your venue's rain policy and have an indoor backup location identified before your date.
+Florida weather changes fast.
+Know your venue's rain plan.
+Have an indoor backup spot picked before your date.

 Bring Your Permit

-Keep a printed or digital copy of your permit with you on wedding day.
-Beach patrol and park rangers do check, especially at popular locations.
+Bring a printed or digital copy on wedding day.
+Beach patrol and park rangers do check, especially at busy spots.

 Check Insurance Requirements

-Some state parks and historic sites require event liability insurance.
-Your venue coordinator or wedding planner can usually help arrange this.
+Some state parks and historic sites need event insurance.
+Your planner or venue contact can usually help set this up.

 Need Help Planning Your St. Augustine Wedding?